DEWETRON/TRION-SDK/docs/03_DataAcquisition/DataAcquisition.rst

 .. warning::
     When requesting a scan descriptor with command “ScanDescriptor” (Version 1), some boards may not be able to return a valid scan descriptor for analog 24bit channels.
+    When requesting a scan descriptor with command “ScanDescriptor_V2” (Version 2), some boards may not be able to return a valid scan descriptor when used with channel-samplerate-dividers.
-Therefore, always use “ScanDescriptor_V2”.
+    Therefore, always use “ScanDescriptor_V3”.

 .. warning::
-    "ScanDescriptor" version 1 is deprecated and will be removed.
-It will return the V2 document in future.
+    "ScanDescriptor" version 1 and 2 are deprecated and will be removed.
+They will return the V3 document in future.

 Scan Descriptor Example Source Code